PTPells/ptpedia/ideas.md

 **8/21:** my intention right now is all about workflow: optimal batch weight, chaff removal, logging, cooling, etc. but roasting just twice has brought renewed focus to, what feel like, the many holes in my knowledge: developing better baseline tastes for diff. regions, identifying different roast profiles, etc. i'm eager to answer them, but more so excited that they feel almost important. "important" maybe because i immediately know where and how i'll apply their answers when i eventually arrive at them?

-#### top of mind
-+ **Context/Understanding:** *In what context was this author writing?
-Who or what might they have been responding to?
-Who might've affected how they've come to think about a particular topic?
-What state was the conversation on this particular topic at the time of writing?
-Were there macro events that, in hindsight, people recognize as having influenced how people thought about a particular topic?* I find myself asking questions about context more of late.
-    + It was William Coperthwaite writing, "Design gradually came to mean to me that certain quality whereby a well shaped spoon works." that reminded me of Christopher Alexander's "quality without a name" that now me wondering what might explain how they might've arrived at such similar language.
-+ **Accessibility/Inclusivity/Legibility/Participation/Co-design:** William Coperthwaite explains what I'm coming to believe in more strongly, "The finest design for society will not be one worked up by specialists but a design created by the people themselves to fit their needs."
-  + And [Kenya Hara](https://en.wikipedia.org/wiki/Kenya_Hara): "A city is not made by commissioning wonderfully talented architects.
-Instead, a city results from the competing desires of a large number of people … When people stop dropping litter, or spitting on the street, the city moves forward a step.
-When graffiti disappears, broken streetlights aren’t left unfixed, and public toilets start to stay clean by themselves, the city has moved one step closer to sophistication.
-Design can educate people’s desires and help cities grown in that way.
-This is not a dogma.
-Rather it is the ability to help people notice something special: like the instant when they use an unpatterned towel made from a material with a pleasant feel.”
-+ **faith:** i don't have a specific question in mind per se...it's more that i've become interested in finding the language to articulate my own.
-+ **longevity:**  is how i think about running and what i expect from it sustainable? what about my running practice do i need to maintain or change to improve my chances of being able to run comfortably for the next 40 years?
-	+ *"Cold muscles don't work."* Take the first mile slow.
-Once I'm warm, it's okay to get going.

 #### still there, somewhere
 +  **free time:**  what part(s) of peoples' days/weeks do they consider "free"? what do people expect from "free time"?